andreafabrizi/Dropbox-Uploader/README.md

 Please refer to the &lt;Wiki&gt;(https://github.com/andreafabrizi/Dropbox-Uploader/wiki) for tips and additional information about this project.
 The Wiki is also the place where you can share your scripts and examples related to Dropbox Uploader.

+## Features

+* Cross platform
+* Support for the official Dropbox API
+* No password required or stored
+* Simple and chunked file upload
+* File and recursive directory download
+* File and recursive directory upload
+* Shell wildcard expansion (only for upload)
+* Delete/Move/Rename/Copy/List files
+* Create share link

 ## Getting started

 First, clone the repository using git (recommended):